 Scanning to Dropbox, Sharepoint or Network Folders

 Building on scanning documents to email addresses, many of the best photocopiers will also allow you to scan documents to a shared space such as Dropbox, Sharepoint or traditional network folders.
-This is a convenient option for businesses with large teams who need to feed documents in to a central storage area.
+This is a convenient option for businesses with large teams who need to feed documents to a central storage area.
 This type of scanning combined with OCR is at the heart of document management solutions.

 Optical Character Recognition